LearnYouSomeComputer/Tools-For-Programming/02-Bash-Basics.md

 Fortunately, the authors of Unix were thoughtful enough to give their programs short names to make your life easier!
 Before you know it, you're done with your work and are off in your VW Beetle to nab some tickets to the Grateful Dead show this weekend.

 Open your eyes.
-It's today again, and despite being 40 years in the future, all these short command names still persist[^old].
+It's today again, and despite being 40 years in the future, all these short command names still persist.[^old]
 Such is life!

 #### Look Around You with `ls`

 If you want to see (list) what files exist in a directory, `ls` has got you covered.
 Just running `ls` shows what's in the current directory, or you can give it a path to list, such as `ls cool_code/sudoku_solver`.
-Or, let's say you want to list all the `cpp` files in the current directory: `ls *.cpp`[^globs].
+Or, let's say you want to list all the `cpp` files in the current directory: `ls *.cpp`.[^globs]

 But of course there's more to `ls` than just that.
 You can give it command options to do fancier tricks.